paulz92/Bamazon/README.md

 - Open MySQL Workbench, SQL Pro, or your preferred database management app.
 Open the "bamazon.sql" script from the cloned repo, and run it to set up the database and base product/department data.
 - Next, you'll need to update the js files with your password to access your localhost server, assuming your server requires one.
 You may add it using one of two options.

+####Option 1
-	- Option 1: Inside the cloned repo, create a pw.js file with the following code, and add you password to that file.
+- Inside the cloned repo, create a pw.js file with the following code, and add you password to that file.

 	var pwd = {
 		pw: "YOUR PASSWORD HERE"